 Top tips for shopping for school uniform

 The school will expect you to name everything your child owns so they don’t lose it, so it’s best to invest in a bunch of quality name tags.
-I recommend shopping at Easy2Name for billiant name labels.
-Easy2Name has you covered with all sorts of labels that you can use on clothes, lunchboxes, bags and water bottles.
-There are no-sew stick-on labels for complete ease and iron-on labels and transfers available too.
+I recommend investing in labels that you can use on clothes, lunchboxes, bags and water bottles, lots of companies offer a complete set.
+Lots offer no-sew stick-on labels for complete ease and iron-on labels and transfers available too.

 Preloved uniform sales